Virtual Reality Metaversity

 A metaversity is a higher education university recreated as a digital twin utilizing virtual reality in the metaverse (or at least the early iteration of what will ultimately become a full, global metaverse).

-- Because remote learning is growing dramatically, putting more students in a ‘Zoom’ environment is not a good solution.
+- Higher education institutions worldwide are seeing a dramatic increase in remote and elearning, but putting more students in a ‘Zoom’ environment is not a good solution.
 Not only are students generally unimpressed with 2D learning, but parents don’t want to pay for students to stare at a non-interactive screen.

-- A metaversity campus is both synchronous and asynchronous.
+- A metaversity campus can be experienced at your own pace or alongside a class of students.
 Classes that are taught live by a professor can be recorded and saved in a content library for students to visit and experience later on their own.

 - Our process is turn-key so we can help you move courses to a metaversity campus in a way that is relatively painless and leads to student success.